isaacnmm/pestpolicy-hugo2XX/content/posts/why-are-mole-traps-illegal/index.md

 How would you know that you have gophers or moles - an excellent sign for gopher presence including holes and openings.
 - If the holes have fresh and fluffy dirt will point to the presence of moles and gophers continuing with their digging activity.
 For example, in North Carolina, you must get a depredation permit that'll allow you to undertake legal control of the moles in the backyard or garden.
 - But will it be legal to kill voles?
-Well, moles and voles�have different feeding habits; this means that methods used to treat voles won't harm moles.� However, treating for grabs may also help control moles.
+Well, moles and voleshave different feeding habits; this means that methods used to treat voles won't harm moles.
+However, treating for grabs may also help control moles.
-North Carolina has three key mole species; star-nosed�mole, hairy-tailed�mole, and the eastern�mole - these will dig tunnels but won't dig up plant bulbs and roots.
+North Carolina has three key mole species; star-nosedmole, hairy-tailedmole, and the easternmole - these will dig tunnels but won't dig up plant bulbs and roots.
 ## Alternatives to Mole Traps?
 ### 1. Smoke Bombs
 Smoke bombs will work effectively for controlling wildlife including